MrPeanutButta/cx/README.md

 features deemed platform specific will be implemented in dynamic libraries which can be loaded at runtime.

 ### Cx stdlib
-Cx math routines and I/O will be implemented in within the interpretor.
+Cx math routines and I/O will be implemented within the interpretor.
 Other aspects of the language are to be implemented in Cx libraries that are translated to intermediate code.

 ### Status